HathorNetwork/hathor-ledger-app/doc/COMMANDS.md

 | --- | --- |
 | `num_change_outputs` | 1 byte unsigned int |
 | `change_output_info(1...n)` | `change_output_index (1)` \|\|<br> `len(change_bip32_path) (1)` \|\|<br> `bip32_path{1} (4)` \|\|<br>`...` \|\|<br>`bip32_path{n} (4)` |

+Obs: We also support the old protocol for change information, but it will be deprecated on upcoming versions.

 ### Response